Summary: This article compares 5 heat pipe heat sink designs for cost and performance:

 - Condenser: zipper fin size 115*85*65 mm with fins running horizontally

-For those mechanical engineers less familiar with Tcase importance, here’s a quick explanation.
-Max Tcase temperature minus max ambient give us the “thermal budget”.
+For those mechanical engineers less familiar with why Max Tcase is important, here’s a quick explanation.
+Max Tcase temperature minus max ambient gives us the “thermal budget”.
 This figure must be above the heat sink Delta-t calculation to determine go/no-go performance.
 For instance, a thermal budget of 40 oC requires that the max heat sink delta-T from case TIM to fin-to-air temperature rise be below 40 oC.

 Heat Pipe Heat Sink Designs #1 and #2: Solid Aluminum vs Solid Copper Base

 This is the most traditional heat pipe heat sink design.
-Thermal grease/pad is used between the heat source and the bottom of the solid aluminum base plate.
+Thermal grease/pad is used between the heat source and the bottom of the solid aluminum or copper base plate.
 The heat pipes are soldered to the base plate.
 This example shows slightly flattened pipes, but round heat pipes can be used if groves for each heat pipe are cut into the base plate.
+A heat pipe design guide provides more detail.

 The FloTherm model for the heat sink with the aluminum mounting plate solution shows a temperature rise above ambient of 53.9 oC (78.9 – 25oC = Base Maximum – Max Ambient).
 Dividing the heat sink temperature rise (53.9) by the heat source power (250 watts) tells us the thermal resistance of this heat pipe heat sink: 0.2156 oC/watt.
 For these examples, this is the low-cost solution, so its cost baseline is 1.0X.

-If more performance is required, a copper base plate can replace the aluminum one.
-With thermal conductivity twice that of aluminum, the copper base improves performance by 2.3 oC to 51.6 oC.
-This design is 5% more expensive than the baseline and increases weight slightly due to the added weight of the copper slug (vs aluminum) under the heat pipes.
+If more heat sink performance is required, a copper base plate can replace the aluminum one.
+With thermal conductivity approximately twice that of aluminum, the copper base improves heat sink performance by 2.3 oC to 51.6 oC.
+This design is 5% more expensive than the baseline so its relative cost adder is 1.05X that of the low-cost solution.

 Heat Pipe Heat Sink Design #3: Direct Contact Heat Pipes

-This thermal solution allows the heat source to make direct contact with the heat pipes, eliminating the base plate (in terms of conduction) and an interface (the solder used to secure the heat pipes to the base plate).
-However, in order to achieve the necessary surface flatness, the heat pipes must be machined (secondary operation).
+This thermal solution allows the heat source to make direct contact with the heat pipes, eliminating the base plate (in terms of conduction) and the solder interface between the heat pipes and the base plate.
+However, in order to achieve the necessary surface flatness, the heat pipes must be machined or fly cut, adding cost.

-Because the thermal pathway is reduced by one base plate and one interface, the performance of this design improved to 49.3 oC; a 4.6 degree improvement over the baseline and a 2.3 degree improvement over the design using the copper base plate.
+Because the thermal pathway is reduced by one base plate and one solder interface, the delta-T of this heat pipe heat sink design improved to 49.3 oC; a 4.6 degree improvement over the baseline and a 2.3 degree improvement over the design using the copper base plate (heat sink thermal resistance = 0.1972 oC/watt).
 However, the additional machining of the base plate (room for HP to stick through) and machining of the heat pipes yields a cost of 1.1X that of the Baseline design (10% more expensive).

 Heat Pipe Heat Sink Design #4: U-Shaped Direct Contact Vapor Chamber